rapid7/metasploit-framework/How-to-write-a-check()-method.md

 ### Local Exploit Check Example

-Most local exploit checks are done by checking the version of the vulnerable file, which is considered passive, therefore they should be flagging Exploit::CheckCode::Appears.
+Most local exploit checks are done by checking the version of the vulnerable file, which is considered passive, therefore they should be flagging `Exploit::CheckCode::Appears`.
 Passive local exploit checks don't necessarily mean they are less reliable, in fact, they are not bad.
-But to qualify for Exploit::CheckCode::Vulnerable, your check should do the extra mile, which means either you somehow make the program return a vulnerable response, or you inspect the vulnerable code.
+But to qualify for `Exploit::CheckCode::Vulnerable`, your check should do the extra mile, which means either you somehow make the program return a vulnerable response, or you inspect the vulnerable code.

 An example of making the program return a vulnerable response is ShellShock (the following is specific for VMWare):